-Iran is definitely not how the world perceives it to be.
+Why travel to Iran?
+Well, Iran is definitely not how the world perceives it to be.
 I know this, because I recently travelled here for three weeks, against the concerns of friends and family.
 Everyone asked me the same question, ‘why would I ever want to go to Iran’.
 The media doesn’t paint a positive picture of this country, as the dominating headlines are of war, terrorism, and restrictions.
+So, why travel to Iran?

-I want to share with you, some of my most favourite things from this friendly country.
+I want to share with you, some of my favourite things from this friendly country.
+If you’re wondering why travel to Iran is something you should do or not, read this post to help you decide.

-I hope it displays a positive image of this misunderstood country and give you at least 8 reasons for why you should consider traveling to Iran.
+I hope that it displays a positive image of this misunderstood country and gives you at least 8 reasons why you should travel to Iran.

 Iranians are easily some of the friendliest people I’ve ever met.
 Previous to my travels to Iran, I’d often heard they’d treat guests like old friends.
 Honestly, I began to see the warm hospitality immediately upon arriving.
 The locals want to take care of you, feed you and show you off proudly to their friends.